cx-language/cx/docs/book/function-pointers.md

 }
 ```

-A C* function can be passed where a C function pointer is expected,
+A cx function can be passed where a C function pointer is expected,
 see [Using C libraries](low-level-programming).